-The latest Covid-19 news for Paris, including lockdown rules and curfew, what’s still closed, and the vaccination roll-out updates, updated February 19th.
+The latest Covid-19 news for Paris, including lockdown rules and curfew, what’s still closed, and the vaccination roll-out, updated April 13th.

 The Latest Rules

-- As of February 19th, those who test positive for Covid-19 must self-quarantine for 10 days (instead of the previous recommended 7 days) due to the highly contagious British variant of the virus.
+- Those who test positive for Covid-19 must self-quarantine for 10 days (instead of the previous recommended 7 days) due to the highly contagious British variant of the virus.

 - Masks must still be worn in all public places, indoors and outdoors (exceptions for runners, cyclists, and young children); due to the highly contagious nature of the new Covid variants now circulating in France, medical professionals are now recommending that everyone wear either surgical masks (N95) or Category 1 reusable fabric masks (UNS1) which filter 90% of the particles certified by Afnor (so, no more homemade fabric masks, and check the label when purchasing new ones).